tinycrops/HDC_RNA/README.md

+prompt: what are the commonalities and advantageous synergies between our understanding of RNA 3D folding and hyperdimensional computing?
+I want to explore some hypothesis that challenge our understanding of RNA and DNA.

 I'll analyze the commonalities and potential synergies between RNA 3D folding and hyperdimensional computing, then explore some hypotheses that challenge conventional understanding of RNA and DNA.

 ## Commonalities Between RNA 3D Folding and Hyperdimensional Computing